NREL/ml4pd/docs/references/flowsheet.md

     models (one input stream with no loops).

 ## Data Checks
-- If passed graph isn't fully connected, an error will be raised.
+- If graph isn't fully connected, an error will be raised.

 ## Methods